E4S-Project/e4s-cl/docs/compatibility/software.rst

     :code:`shifter` also forbids binding directories to certain locations, like :code:`/etc`.
     This is circumvented by **e4s-cl** by copying all required libraries in a temporary directory, then binding it to the container.
 Files are ignored.

-The configuration file section for :code:`shifter` is :code:`shifter`.
+The configuration file section for :code:`shifter` is :code:`backends/shifter`.

 .. list-table::
    :widths: 10 10 5 5 20